 Note: OpenID Connect (OIDC) can be used with the U-M Shibboleth IdP and Microsoft IIS if you have an application that supports it.
 Microsoft provides tools for developers who wish to integrate OIDC in their applications.
 For additional details about the OIDC standards and documentation, refer to Open ID Connect Core 1.0.

-Follow these steps to set up an OIDC Service Provider at U-M:
+Steps to set up an OIDC Service Provider at U-M

 - Install and configure OIDC software